greg-raven/grus/_posts/2020-07-29-when-will-your-company-switch-to-renewable-energy.md

 ---
-title: 'When will your company switch to renewable energy?'
+title: "When will your company switch to renewable energy?"
 layout: post
 categories:
 - Letters